tchbihsan/CodeFest2024/challenges/Challenge01.md

 Terraform:

-1. Create a s3 bucket resource via Terraform.
+1. Create a s3 bucket resource.
 2. Then, create s3 bucket policy that includes the permission below and attach it to the s3 bucket:
    - s3:GetObject
    - s3:PutObject